Just $10 a month can go a long way for your child’s future.

 Use our online tool to see how much your child could have if you start saving for them today.

 At CST Spark, we’re serious about partnering with Canadian families to help save for their little learners’ education.
-To help you kickstart your education savings, we’re giving away one prize of a $2,500 CST RESP every month.
+To help you kickstart your education savings, we’re giving away 101 prizes this year!

 Have questions about the RESP?
 Watch our video series for answers.